junxit/us-congress-bills-117/metadata.md

 - 2022-01-19 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with amendments.
 With written report No. 117-58.
 - 2022-01-19 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with amendments.
 With written report No. 117-58.
 - 2022-01-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 255.
+- 2022-02-14 — Amendment SA 4926 agreed to in Senate by Unanimous Consent.
+- 2022-02-14 — Amendment SA 4926 proposed by Senator Schumer for Senator Bennet. (consideration: CR S676; text: CR S676) To provide that land may be acquired for inclusion in the Camp Amache National Historic Site only by exchange.
+- 2022-02-14 — Measure laid before Senate by unanimous consent. (consideration: CR S675-676)
+- 2022-02-14 — Passed Senate with amendments by Unanimous Consent. (text: CR S676)
+- 2022-02-14 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2022-02-14 — Senate amendment agreed to: Amendment SA 4926 agreed to in Senate by Unanimous Consent.
+- 2022-02-14 — Senate amendment proposed (on the floor): Amendment SA 4926 proposed by Senator Schumer for Senator Bennet.(consideration: CR S676; text: CR S676)
+- 2022-02-14 — Senate amendment submitted
+- 2022-02-14 — The committee amendments agreed to by Unanimous Consent.